-At this point, you have all the scripts you need to run the workflow using snakemake.
-You still need to download a number of databases, though (see point 2).
-If you want to use the comfortable IMP3 wrapper, follow the points 3-7.
+At this point, you have all the scripts you need to run the workflow.
+You still need to download a number of databases, though (see point 3).

+If you want to use the comfortable IMP3 wrapper, follow the points 4-8.
+If you don't want to use the wrapper, point 9 has a hint on the initialization of the conda environments.

+2. Create the main conda environment:

+If you don't have conda, follow these instructions first.

+Create the main environment to be able to execute snakemake workflows.

+conda env create -f requirements.yaml --prefix ./conda/snakemake_env conda activate ./conda/snakemake_env

+To run any snakemake workflow, you have to activate the created environment:

+3. Download databases:

-- 2. Download databases: note: if you already have some of these databases, you don't need to download them again.
+Note: if you already have some of these databases, you don't need to download them again.
 You need to link them into the directory that keeps all of the databases, though.
 You may also not need all of these databases, if you don't run the steps that use them.

+There is an installation workflow (see directory install/) which will setup the requirements defined in a config file.
+A default configuration is provided in the file config/config.install.yaml.

+Here is an example how to execute the setup:

+Please note that the cores, memory and runtime requirements depend on the used config file.

+For reference, see below for more information on how the requirements have to be set up for the different workflow steps.

+Step preprocessing:

-Here, we list recommended databases for every step: preprocessing: - Trimmomatic adapters: You need a subdirectory in your database directory called adapters that hold the adapters you'd like to trim.
-You can find the latest versions here.
-We also supply such a directory (from Trimmomatic v.0.32) that you'd just need to unzip.
-You may also want to use different adapters, which you can just supply in fasta format.
-You specify the adapter set in the config file. - genomes to filter your reads against: You should remove phiX174 sequences, as they are more than likely to come from the sequencing.
-You need to download this file and place it in a subdirectory of your database directory.
-In the config file, you specify the filtering file like so:
+- Trimmomatic adapters: adapters should saved in a subdirectory in your database directory called adapters/.
+You can find the latest version of Trimmomatic adapters here We also supply such a directory (from Trimmomatic v.0.32) that you'd just need to unzip.
+You may also want to use different adapters, which you can just supply in FASTA format but make sure to use the format expected by Trimmomatic. ...
+You specify the adapter set in the config file. - Genomes to filter your reads against: reference FASTA files (with extention .fa) should be saved in a subdirectory in your database directory called filtering/.
+Usually, you want to remove phiX174 and host genome sequences. - SortMeRNA databases: when processing metatranscriptomic reads, the rRNA reads have to be removed.
+These are filtered by SortMeRNA against the provided reference FASTA files. ..
+We supply these here . ..

-'''

-filtering:

-filter: "phiX174"

-'''

-You may in addition want to remove reads mapping to a host genome.
-Just like the phiX174 genome, you add the genome file in fasta format (with file ending .fa) in the filtering directory.
-You can specify multiple filtering files like so:

-filtering:

-filter: "phiX174 hg38"

-sortmeRNA databases: If you run IMP3 on metatranscriptomic reads, the rRNA reads are filtered by sort-meRNA.
-We supply these here.
 You need to unzip this into your database directory, or manually download the sequences from https://github.com/biocore/sortmerna/tree/master/data/rRNA_databases and put them into a subdirectory in your database directory called sortmerna.

-analysis:
+Step analysis: